 10. Take a walk through Galleria Umberto I

 The Galleria Umberto I is a shopping place, which got its name after the Italian king, who ruled during its construction.
 If you have already visited the city of Milan, you will easily notice similarities, as Galleria Vittorio Emanuele II in Milan was actually its inspiration.
 The Galleria Umberto I is also under UNESCO World Heritage protection.
+Even though you don’t plan to buy anything, a walk through is still one of the must things to do in Naples.

 11. Enjoy the view over Naples